Skip to content

 Environmental factors play a significant role in choosing a protective material.
 Will your PCBA be exposed to any of the following?

 • Water, humidity, or moisture: Some conformal coatings are less waterproof than others.
-While the resin is typically always going to be waterproof, you’ll have to double-check that your coating is, too.
+While the resin is typically always waterproof, you’ll have to double-check that your coating is, too.

-• Mechanical stress: Abrasion and scratches can become a problem in environments like assembly lines and manufacturing equipment, where high speeds and volumes are typical.
+• Mechanical stress: Abrasion and scratches can become problematic in environments like assembly lines and manufacturing equipment, where high speeds and volumes are typical.
 Resin provides a thick layer to protect against that physical threat.

-While PCBA potting offers more protective benefits, coatings hold the upper hand in design flexibility and can still provide significant protection for products in everyday environments, like consumer electronics.
+While PCBA potting offers more protective benefits, coatings hold the upper hand in design flexibility and can still protect products in everyday environments, like consumer electronics.
 Only those that are in particularly challenging environments typically need PCBA encapsulation.

 a printed circuit board being encapsulated with a coating